Anti-Racism and Anti-Oppression Statement

-The Arvada Center for the Arts and Humanities maintains a commitment to building an inclusive culture that reflects our diverse community and our core values as an organization.
+The Arvada Center for the Arts and Humanities condemns racism and all forms of systemic oppression against marginalized communities.
+We maintain a commitment to build an inclusive culture that reflects a diverse community, as well as our core values as an organization: to treat all people fairly, with dignity, and to celebrate and elevate the human experience.

-Explore our Inclusion, Diversity, Equity and Access action statement below
+Explore our full Inclusion, Diversity, Equity and Access action statement below

 The Arvada Center for the Arts and Humanities was founded on the basic belief in community.
 A place where people could come together and experience the transcendent power of the arts and humanities.
 To learn, share, think, broaden, and be inspired.